While I was researching this post, I came across a post talking about this very subject – ways to make money writing product reviews online.

 Last time I checked, completing an online survey does not really involve writing a product review?

-Because survey sites generally only include multiple choice options and usually don’t involve writing anything.
+Because survey sites generally only include multiple choice options and usually don’t involve writing very much at all.

-So, rest assured, I’m not including survey panels in this post at all!
+Anyway….. rest assured, I’m not including any typical survey panels in this post – AT ALL!

 #1 Brands Pay *Influencers* For Reviews: